Sherry-Xu/Probabilistic-Forecasting-for-Curves/code/README.md

 PreditInt_F.R contains all the functions that are used in SimulationExperiments.R and RealDataAnalysis.R

-SimulationExperiments.R is for simulation experiments using the parameters in parameters.R
+SimulationExperiments.R is for simulation experiments using the settings specified in parameters.R

 RealDataAnalysis.R is for probabilistic forecasting for electricity load curves